Amirarsalan-sn/face_recognition/README.md

 This file focuses on implementing, training, and evaluating the neural network architecture.
 The architecture of the network evolves to handle the complexities of facial recognition.
 The final architecture achieves significantly improved accuracy compared to earlier iterations.

 ### About the architecture
-In brief, this was the architecture I came up with to have the best performance.
+In brief, I didn't use pre-trained models and transfared learning and this was the architecture I came up with to have the best result and performance.
 The architecture could not be so complicated because of the memory limitations in my graphic card (for mor information see the report).

 ![Architecture](docs/images/architecture.jpg)